enferex/arinfo/README.md

 Caveats
 -------
 If an object's filename has unexpected/non-printable characters, then arinfo will only display a truncated representation of that filename.
+To avoid issues/confusion with the arinfo csv output, commas in filenames are converted to a '?' character.

 Building
 --------